top of page

 B) Confirmation of type 1C, 2A, 2B or 2M VWD

-C) Mutation analysis and prenatal testing for type 3 VWD
+C) Variant analysis and prenatal testing for type 3 VWD

 3. Rare Bleeding Disorders (including)